klswar0/Volvo-API-playground/docs.md

 - ***VIN*** VIN of virtual vehicle you want to monitor
 - ***key*** api key

-### '/internal/welcome'
+### /internal/welcome
-This site give you away to generate or login with api key.
-Then give away to select a car and modifier data.
-It redirects to the rest of the pages.
+The main dashboard for the playground simulator.
+It allows you to:
+- Generate a new API key or log in with an existing key.
+- Select a virtual vehicle and modify its attributes or live state.
+- Easily navigate to all other internal tools and endpoints..

 ## official endpoints:

-Errors catched in official docs and specification. docs are outdated (more than one diffrences between specification) specification dont says responses are in {data: <what specification says>}
+Errors caught in official docs and specification. docs are outdated (more than one diffrences between specification) specification dont says responses are in {data: <what specification says>}